-The virtual exchange (VE) is a great opportunity to experiment interacting in an international environment - especially if you have considered applying for a traditional student exchange.
-Participating in the VE Week does not require an advanced knowledge base in natural sciences.
-More important is to be interested in climate change-related issues and workshopping in an international team.
-The VE Week is open to students of all fields coming from Europe and Neighbourhood East countries.
+Participating in VE Week does not require an advanced knowledge base.
+The most important is an interest in climate change related issues and in working in an international and intercultural team.
+The VE Week is open to students of all fields and coming from Europe and Neighbourhood East countries, in particular from Finland, Denmark, Ukraine, and Armenia.